mdw1982/MJournal/HOWTO.md

 1. Program Theme
 2. Program Security

-/Program Theme/
+###### Program Theme
-The combo menu here has an entire boat load of different color and font settings to choose from.
-I have the program setup to use my personal favorite by default but you should feel free to check them out and find the one that fits you best.
+The combo menu here has an entire boat load of different color combination settings to choose from.
+I don't yet have the program setup to change to a particular font yet meaning you can't choose a particular system font for the program to use.
+My priority was to get the program functional and stable before adding bells and whistles.

 ###### Program Security